shoui520/ThinkPad-T430-FreeBSD/README.md

 Everything works!
 With a few caveats.

 Laptop specific quirks:
-* Lid close to sleep is finnicky
+* Lid close to sleep is finicky
 * Hibernate

 ## Full install guide with KDE: